Pi-31415/EdTech/README.md

 npm install -g sass
 ```

-Then,locate to source folder and please run
+Then, locate to source folder and please run

 ```
 cd css